cheggu/socket-communication-keylogger/README.md

 # socket-communication-keylogger
 simple keylogger using socket communication between a host and a client

+NOTE: THIS WILL FLAG ANTIVIRUS DETECTION!
+      There is no malicious intent with this program.
+      Compile at your own risk, but all the code is displayed here.
+      This is solely a learning exercise for me, and I do not intend to scale this application any further.

 USAGE:
 Open both client and host solutions in Visual Studio and compile, or otherwise compile source code directly.